peterhinch/micropython-tft-gui/README.md

 It should be noted that by the standards of the Pyboard this is a large library.
 Attempts to use it in the normal way will provoke memory errors owing to heap fragmentation.
-It is necessary to 'freeze' core files 1-4 and optional files with the firmware as persistent bytecode. tft_local.py may optionally be kept in the filesystem to facilitate adjusting the ``confidence`` and ``margin`` values for best response.
+It is necessary to 'freeze' core files 1-5 and optional files with the firmware as persistent bytecode. tft_local.py may optionally be kept in the filesystem to facilitate adjusting the ``confidence`` and ``margin`` values for best response.
 You should plan to freeze any other fonts and icons you intend to use.
-The hardware divers listed above cannot be frozen as they use inline assembler and Viper code.
+The hardware diver listed above cannot be frozen as it uses inline assembler and Viper code.

 It is also wise to issue ctrl-D to soft reset the Pyboard before importing a module which uses the library.
 The test programs require a ctrl-D before import.